-We have deep understanding of the issues faced by women experiencing homelessness and the close links between gender, poverty, family violence and homelessness for women.
 We know that family violence and homelessness are intimately connected.
 Family violence is the key driver of homelessness for women and the main reason women and children leave a family home.

 Family Violence Outposts